ESET0115/Basic/README.md

 # Basic
-Documentations from the embedded system course.
+Documentations from all the training sessions are stored here.